đ Table of contents

 âItâs great that we now have the basic functionality for managing quizzes!
 What we now need is a way for the teacher to categorize quizzes and student to take the published quizzes.

 Once we have this basic set of features for the teachers, we can start working on the student dashboard application.
-The student dashboard should have a page that lists the published quizzes with the quiz name, description and the date when it was added.
-These quizzes should be listed from newest to oldest.
+The student dashboard should have a page that lists the published quizzes with the quiz name, description, course code, category and the date when it was added.

 Each quiz name on the quiz list should be a link to a separate page where the quiz name, description and the questions are displayed.
 There should also be some kind of navigation menu from which the student can navigate to the quiz list page.